B0neShAd0w/Hacktoria/Rabbit Hole.md

 ### Step 09:

-After extracting the file from the previous step we are presented with a image of the ancient Klumgon language and a file with a name.
+After extracting the file from the previous step we are presented with a image of the ancient Klumgon language and a file containing a name.

 ![step-09-image-457395345345](https://user-images.githubusercontent.com/117080369/207910181-4f65d902-8a67-4494-a91f-f69c44541b61.jpg)